Secondary Survey

 injury 2012, Sydney, Elsevier Australia

-Lacerations can bleed profusely; control bleeding with direct pressure and bandaging.
-If this is not controlling the bleeding, consider temporary closure with staples or suturing.
+• Lacerations can bleed profusely, control bleeding with direct pressure and bandaging.
+If this is not controlling the bleeding, temporary closure with staples or suturing can be highly effective.
 The wound will need to be thoroughly irrigated at a later stage.

-Inspect the face.
+• Inspect the face.
 Look for any lacerations or bruising.
-Periorbital bruising and/or mastoid bruising is indicative of a base of skull fracture; however, mastoid bruising will only occur 12–24 hours post injury.12
+Periorbital bruising and/or mastoid bruising is indicative of a base of skull fracture; however, mastoid bruising will only occur 12–24 hours post injury.(19)

-Look in the eyes for any foreign body, subconjunctival haemorrhage with no posterior limit, hyphema, irregular iris, penetrating injury or contact lenses.
+• Look in the eyes for any foreign body, subconjunctival haemorrhage with no posterior limit, hyphaema, irregular pupil, penetrating injury or contact lenses.

 Neck